 New Forest District Council has been working with New Milton Infants School and installed a mini monitoring scheme at and outside the school to determine nitrogen dioxide levels.
-It was agreed that the Council would provide the tubes, expertise in the monitoring locations and result determination, and the school would change the tubes.
-After the study, the Council will work with the school to discuss ways to reduce exposure of pollution to their pupils and ways to reduce local pollution.
-The monitoring started in May 2018 and will run for a year before reporting the findings back to the school.
+It was agreed that the Council would provide the tubes, expertise in deciding the monitoring locations and assistance with interpreting the results, the school would change the tubes.
+The monitoring started in May 2018 and ran for a year.
+The results for the 3 locations varied between and approximately 12 and $15\mu gm^{-3}$ , significantly below the objective value of $40\mu g~m^{-3}$ .